asteca/ASteCA/README.md

 * [R - 3.0.1][3] -- `sudo apt-get install r-base`
 * [rpy2  -2.4.3](http://rpy.sourceforge.net/) -- `pip install rpy2`

-These packages are not mandatory and OCAAT will still run without them, just not that particular function.
+These are not mandatory and OCAAT will still run without them, just not that particular function.

 ### Theoretical isochrones